Natural orbital impurity solver for real-frequency properties at finite temperature: Formalism

 and then we perform the exact diagonalization for ${\cal H}_{\rm I}$ with ($n^{\rm I}_{\uparrow},n^{\rm I}_{\downarrow}$) electrons.
 From this, the energy of the whole system $(E_{\rm AIM})$ is calculated as

 where $E_{{\cal H}_{\rm I}}$ is the direct result from the ED.
-The contribution to the Green function from each sector is computed by the projection method proposed in Ref.~\onlinecite{Lu2019} with $p=2$ (up to double particle-hole excitations to the ${\cal H}_{\rm chain}$) and $n_M=400$ (Krylov dimension).
-Since the calculation for the Green function of each sector is fully independent of each other, we can just sum-up all the sector contributions with the Boltzmann weight $e^{-\beta(E_{\rm AIM}-E_{\rm GS})}$, where $E_{\rm GS}$ is the ground-state energy of the whole system.
+The contribution to the Green function from each sector is computed by the projection method proposed in Ref.~\onlinecite{Lu2019} with $p=2$. \mk{After obtaining eigenstates of ${\cal H}_{\rm I}$, we construct $n_M$ Krylov vectors ${\cal H}_{\rm I}^j a^{\dag}_{\rm imp} |{\Psi}\rangle (j=1,\cdots,n_M)$ for each eigenstate, $|{\Psi} \rangle$, within ${\cal H}_{\rm I}$ space.
+From that Krylov subspace, we consider up to two excitations (two electrons, electron-hole, or two holes) into the conduction (valence) chain (${\cal H}_{\rm chain}$) when tridiagonalizing the whole Hamiltonian for calculating the Green function\cite{note_orthonormal}.} Since the calculation for the Green function of each sector is fully independent of each other, we can just sum-up all the sector contributions with the Boltzmann weight $e^{-\beta(E_{\rm AIM}-E_{\rm GS})}$, where $E_{\rm GS}$ is the ground-state energy of the whole system.

 After obtaining the Green function, we complete the DMFT self-consistent loop in a usual way.
 Since we employ a large number of bath sites to represent a real frequency structure, we can perform the bath-fitting directly at real frequencies with equal weight configurations\cite{PhysRevB.71.045122} to determine the bath parameters in Eq.~\eqref{Eq:bath-ham}.